amaya382/ktl/README.md

 $ ktl use ctx minikube
 ```

-If you have `fzf`, can choice a context interactively
+If you have `fzf`, can choose a context interactively
 ```
 $ ktl use ctx
 ```